-Moving to another country to live can be one of the riskiest decisions in our life.
-Although it may be hard for us to get along with a brand new environment at first, this decision is really interesting when we can experience a dozen new things: culture, cuisine, lifestyle.
-But it is also another big problem to choose which city to stay in that country.
-If you have a plan to move to Vietnam, this list below can help you in choosing one of the best places to live in Vietnam.
+Moving to another country to live in can be one of the riskiest decisions in our life.
+Although it may be hard for us to get along with a brand new environment at first, this decision is really interesting when we can experience a dozen new things: culture, cuisine, and lifestyle.
+But it is also another big problem in choosing which city to stay in that country.
+If you have the plan to move to Vietnam, this list below can help you in choosing one of the best places to live in Vietnam.

 In general, the climate in Vietnam varies according to the Northern and Southern areas.
 Living in the North, you get to experience four seasons throughout the year.
-The South is a tropical zone that has two distinctive seasons, dry and wet.
+The South is a tropical zone with two distinctive dry and wet seasons.

 The cost of living in Vietnam is broadly lower than in other countries in Asia.
-In Vietnam, you can find a lot of items costing half of the price in Western countries.
-Vietnam is also a developing country, so there are plenty of jobs offered in the big cities, such as teachers of English, programmers, and developers.
+In Vietnam, you can find many items costing half the price in Western countries.
+Vietnam is also a developing country, so plenty of jobs are offered in the big cities, such as teachers of English, programmers, and developers.
 The average salary ranges from $1,000 to $2,000 for employees level, $2,000 to $5,000 for manager levels and $10,000 and more for experts in some fields.
-In some rural regions like Sapa and Mekong Delta, it is a bit harder to find a job because people here usually work in agriculture or operate small vendors, but as foreigners, you have better chances of working skilled and management fields.
+In some rural regions like Sapa and Mekong Delta, it is a bit harder to find a job because people here usually work in agriculture or operate small vendors, but as foreigners, you have better chances of working in skilled and management fields.

-The cuisine in Vietnam varies regarding regions.
+The cuisine in Vietnam varies regarding the region.
 The Northern people prefer frugal food with a slightly sour taste.
-People from the Central region love the spicy dishes.
+People from the Central region love spicy dishes.
 The food from Southern is often sweeter.

-The healthcare and education services are not highly evaluated in Vietnam but they are gradually improving.
-The services are better in the big cities, while there is little to none and poor healthcare and education in the rural areas.
+The healthcare and education services are not highly evaluated in Vietnam, but they are gradually improving.
+The services are better in the big cities, while there is little to no and poor healthcare and education in the rural areas.
 Some international systems will offer you services of higher quality.
 Vietnam is considered to be a safe country to live in.
-As for crimes, you do need to be careful with the pickpockets at crowded places and petty thefts.
+As for crimes, you do need to be careful with the pickpockets in crowded places and petty thefts.

 Ho Chi Minh City is considered to be the most vibrant city in Vietnam.
-It is a quite open city, everybody who comes here finds it easy to get acquainted with the lifestyle in Ho Chi Minh City.
-The locals are very enthusiastic and friendly and willing to help you whenever you need them.
+It is quite open city, and everybody who comes here finds it easy to get acquainted with the lifestyle in Ho Chi Minh City.
+The locals are enthusiastic, friendly, and willing to help you whenever you need them.